 If you’re interested, here is the job description, tasks, career paths, job listings, and other useful information from Payscale.

 This occupation is not as popular as the ones mentioned above but it still pays very well.
 It could be a good option for you if you feel the need for communication (you are going to do a lot of talking, that’s for sure).
 According to Payscale, people who are engaged in this field don’t have a lot of years of experience, so veterans with limited or no experience will be gladly accepted.

 This occupation also offers many different career paths, such as office manager and executive secretary.

 This is another good career option for those who love design because these professionals use illustrations, fonts, colors, and layout to visually communicate a message or a product.
 There are many freelance opportunities available on the Internet for those who prefer to work from home as independent contractors on a per-project basis.

-Check out this logo design guide to get the idea of what needs to be done here.
+Check out this logo design guide to get an idea of what needs to be done here.

 Another area great for veterans is freelance writing.
 It requires a computer, an Internet connection, and a willingness to work.
 Although some writing education should be obtained, it does not require a lot of time to start working.
-Veterans can find many writing projects online writing blog posts, how-to articles, and product descriptions.
-Also, if you are good at writing college papers, you may consider professional essay writing service as a variant.
+Veterans can find many writing projects online for producing blog posts, how-to articles, and product descriptions.
+Also, if you are good at writing college papers, you may consider a professional essay writing service as a variant.

 There are many freelance writing jobs available on the Internet, so don’t hesitate to apply if you are a former military member.